 There are two ways to submit a claim:

-- Undergraduates: their departmental or college finance or admin team should complete an online service request form to be set up in eExpenses if they need to claim.
+- Undergraduates: their departmental or college finance or admin team should complete an online service request form for them to be set up in eExpenses if they need to claim.
 See Managing access to eExpenses and Maintaining roles and data in eExpenses for more information and the appropriate form.
 Then see the information below on Your profile in eExpenses and Claiming via eExpenses.

-Some items that form a taxable benefit need to be paid via payroll.
+- Some items that form a taxable benefit need to be paid via payroll.
 These classifications are made by HMRC and the University is obliged to follow them.
 There is a separate offline form for these items and details are available below (Claiming for taxable benefits).

 The following items need maintaining:

 - Bank details: so your expense claims can be reimbursed

 - Vehicle details: required if you claim mileage (you can include multiple vehicles, as well as motorbikes and bicycles)

 - Email address: if you want to email receipts to the system you need to verify your University email address, and you can add another email address (for example, to send photos of receipts from the default email address on your mobile device)